-According to the Mental Health America report, 6 in every 10 individuals with a mental health condition do not seek treatment.
+According to the Mental Health America report, six in every 10 individuals with a mental health condition do not seek treatment.
 People are often afraid of going to a therapist alone because of the stigma surrounding mental health.
-Luckily, there is a group therapy program that helps patients feel less alone.
+Luckily, there is a group therapy program that helps clients feel less alone.
 Atlanta Center for Mental Health is here to provide you with the mental health therapies you need.

 The good thing about group therapy is that individuals share their issues in a safe and comfortable environment.
-The social support that you will receive from a group therapy program is also great.
+The social support that you will receive from a group therapy program is also beneficial.
 It turns strangers into caring friends who are there for each other in the recovery process.

 Who Needs Group Therapy?